Life Changes: How Do I Prepare to Retire?

 The information we have in our records is used to provide you with an estimate of what your pension will be on your estimated date of retirement.
 Therefore, when you receive your estimate, report any inconsistencies to us as soon as possible.
 Remember, the figures in the estimate are not final and should be used only as a guide.
 If you decide not to retire after getting your estimate, you may request a new estimate whenever your circumstances change.

 A Must-Have Document

 Before you can receive any pension benefits, we must have proof of your birth date on file.
-A photocopy of your birth certificate is acceptable.
+In most cases, a photocopy is acceptable.
 If we need to see the original document, we will contact you.

 Your Domestic Relations Order